artefactual/atom-docs/user-manual/administer/settings.rst

 The permissions settings page is divided into 3 sections - PREMIS access permissions, PREMIS access statements, and the Copyright statement.

-For information on configuring the PEMIS access permissions, see:
+For information on configuring the PREMIS access permissions, see:
 :ref:`rights-digital-object` (and for an example use case, see:
 :ref:`rights-digital-object-example`).
 For information on configuring the PREMIS access statements, see: :ref:`disallow-statements`.
 For information on